kevinyou77/kevinyou77/README.md

 Hi!
 I am Kevin, a Software Engineer based in Jakarta

-I work in DANA, an e-wallet provider in Indonesia as an iOS Engineer.
+I work at DANA, an e-wallet provider in Indonesia as an iOS Engineer.
 For more information about me, check out my [website](http://kevinyulias.herokuapp.com)

 <!--